-It’s important to remember that social media provides a slightly skewed view of reality that’s only curated to look perfect.
+Social media provides a skewed view of reality that’s only curated to look perfect.

 FOMO mostly stems from the inability to focus on the moment.
 As social media provides a world of infinite possibilities, it’s easy to get swept up in the unfilled ones.
 And that can trigger anxiety.
 Twenge says FOMO is particularly common among Millennials due to their high expectations to have it all.